AyrA/RomsBrowse/README.md

 To install the application as a service, do the following:

 1. Put the application into an empty directory of your choice
-2. Run the command `sc create RomsBrowse binPath= "C:\Path\To\RomwBrowse.Web.exe --urls http://localhost:54321"`
+2. Run the command `sc create RomsBrowse binPath= "C:\Path\To\RomsBrowse.Web.exe --urls http://localhost:54321"`
 3. Run `services.msc` and double click on the RomsBrowse service
 4. Change the startup type to automatic
 5. In the "Log on" tab, select "This account", then type `NT Service\RomsBrowse`, and erase the password fields.
 6. Click "OK"
 7. Open the properties of the wwwroot directory, and grant write access to `NT Service\RomsBrowse`
-8. Connect to your SQL server and create a database named "roms"
+8. (If using SQL server) Connect to your SQL server and create a database named "roms"
-9. Grant `db_datareader`, `db_datawriter` and `ddl_admin` rights to `NT Service\RomsBrowse`.
+9. (If using SQL server) Grant `db_datareader`, `db_datawriter` and `ddl_admin` rights to `NT Service\RomsBrowse`.
 10. Start the service

 ## Initial Configuration

-Until the database settings have been configured, you all requests will be redirected to the setup page.
+Until the database settings have been configured, all requests will be redirected to the setup page.
 Fill in the details relevant for your SQL setup, then save the settings.

+RomsBrowse supports SQLite and SQL server

 ## Initial Account